Generic Name: omacetaxine (Subcutaneous route)

 - Avoid contact sports or other situations where bruising or injury could occur.

 This medicine may make you feel tired.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 This medicine may affect blood sugar levels.
 Check with your doctor if you are diabetic and notice a change in the results of your blood or urine sugar tests.

-Cancer medicines can cause abdominal pain, constipation, diarrhea, nausea, or vomiting, even after receiving medicines to prevent it.
+Cancer medicines can cause stomach pain, constipation, diarrhea, nausea, or vomiting, even after receiving medicines to prevent it.
 Ask your doctor or nurse about ways to control these side effects.

 Synribo Side Effects

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.